John Monash: Commander of the Australian Corps

 On 8 August 1918, the Battle of Amiens was launched.
 Allied troops under the command of Haig, predominantly Rawlinson's British 4th Army (consisting of the Australian Corps under Monash, Canadian Corps under Sir Arthur Currie, British III Corps under Butler and British Cavalry Corps under Kavanagh), attacked the Germans.
-The allied attack was spearheaded by the Australian Corps, who had been given the capture of enemy artillery as a key objective in the first phase by Monash in order to minimize the potential harm to the attacking forces.
+The Australian Corps spearheaded the allied attack.
+Monash gave them, as a key objective in the first phase, the capture of enemy artillery, in order to minimise the potential harm to the attacking forces.

 The battle was a strong, significant victory for the Allies, the first decisive win for the British Army of the war, causing the Germans to recognise that for them the War was lost.
 The defeated German leader, General Erich Ludendorff, described it in the following words: "August 8th was the black day of the German Army in the history of the war".
-These operations were just a start of a broad Allied offensive across the Western Front.
-On 12 August 1918, at Château de Bertangles, Monash was knighted as a Knight Commander of the Order of the Bath on the battlefield by King George V.
+Those operations were just a start of a broad Allied offensive across the Western Front.
+On 12 August 1918, at Château de Bertangles, Monash was knighted by King George V as a Knight Commander of the Order of the Bath.

-The Australians then achieved under Monash a series of victories against the Germans at Chuignes, Mont St Quentin, Peronne and Hargicourt.
-Of the battle of Mt St Quentin and the subsequent taking of the town of Peronne, Charles Bean was to write in the Official History that ‘the dash, intelligence, and persistence of the troops dealt a stunning blow to five German divisions, drove the enemy from one of its key positions in France, and took 2,600 prisoners at a cost of slightly over 3,000 casualties.’
+After that, the Australians achieved under Monash a series of victories against the Germans at Chuignes, Mont St Quentin, Peronne and Hargicourt.
+Of the battle of Mt St Quentin and the subsequent taking of the town of Peronne, Charles Bean wrote in the Official History: "the dash, intelligence, and persistence of the troops dealt a stunning blow to five German divisions, drove the enemy from one of its key positions in France, and took 2,600 prisoners at a cost of slightly over 3,000 casualties."

 Monash had 208,000 men under his command, including 50,000 inexperienced Americans.
-Monash planned the attack on the German defences in the Battle of the Hindenburg Line between 16 September and 5 October 1918.
-The Allies eventually breached the Hindenburg Line by 5 October, and the war was essentially over.
+He planned the attack on the German defences at the Battle of the Hindenburg Line between 16 September and 5 October 1918.
+The Allies had eventually breached the Hindenburg Line by 5 October, and the war was essentially over.
 On 5 October, Prinz Max von Baden, on behalf of the German Government, asked for an immediate armistice.

 By the end of the war, Monash had acquired an outstanding reputation for intellect, personal magnetism, management and ingenuity.
-He also won the respect and loyalty of his troops: his motto was "Feed your troops on victory".
-Monash was regarded with great respect by the British – a British captain on the staff of William Heneker's 8th Division described Monash as "a great bullock of a man... though his manners were pleasant and his behaviour far from rough, I have seen few men who gave me such a sensation of force... a fit leader for the wild men he commanded".
+He also won the respect and loyalty of his troops.
+His motto was "Feed your troops on victory".
+Monash was regarded with great respect by the British.
+A British captain on the staff of William Heneker's 8th Division described Monash as "a great bullock of a man... though his manners were pleasant and his behaviour far from rough, I have seen few men who gave me such a sensation of force... a fit leader for the wild men he commanded".
 Field Marshal Bernard Montgomery later wrote: "I would name Sir John Monash as the best general on the western front in Europe".